lovetodream/swift-log-loki/README.md

 - Supports Darwin (macOS), Linux platforms, iOS, watchOS and tvOS
 - Different logging levels such as `trace`, `debug`, `info`, `notice`, `warning`, `error` and `critical`
+- Option to send logs as snappy-compressed Protobuf (default) or JSON

 ## Add dependency